frostinassiky/website/content/authors/admin/_index.md

 Frost obtained his bachelor's degree in Optics and Optical Sciences from Zhejiang University in China in 2017 and his Master's Degree from KAUST under the supervision of Professor Bernard Ghanem.

-He is mainly focusing on problems that arise in computer vision, including activity recognition and detection, robust representations of objects for tracking and recognition, scene understanding from 3D data and image annotation.
-He is also interested in developing new machine learning and optimization methods.
+Currently, Frost is focusing on problems that arise in image and video understanding.
+Particularly, Frost is interested in the representation of long untrimmed videos via self-supervised learning with novel model architectures.
+Frost is also interested in video localization tasks such as temporal action localization and language video grounding.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/frost_cv_may_2021.pdf" "newtab" >}}resumé{{< /staticref >}}.